section77/eggbot77/mechanics/assembly/README.en.md

 ![](eb77-eh21_baugruppe-3-IMG_4953.JPG)

 ## complete assembly: integrates remaining single parts and all assembly groups
 You are now ready to assemble your EggBot77!
-Take the 2 shorter (!) ones of the 6mm alumiminum rods and put them through the bottom holes of the [box intersecting rods](eb77-eh21_bauteil-10-IMG_4889.JPG).
+Take the 2 longer (!) ones of the 6mm alumiminum rods and put them through the bottom holes of the [box intersecting rods](eb77-eh21_bauteil-10-IMG_4889.JPG).
 Which is the bottom side of the box?
 Glad you ask!
 That's the one that accepts the M3 nut; so, the top one is the one that has a countersunk hole for the bolt.
 Now take the 2 remaining rods and put them through the remaining holes of the box.
 ![](eb77-eh21_aufbau-1-IMG_4927.JPG)

 Now insert the countersunk M3x20 to the top of the box and secure it with the remaining M3 nut.